wp-plugins/standout-css3-buttons/readme.txt

 == Screenshots ==

+1. This is what the buttons look like.

-See  <a href="http://www.briangardner.com/social-media-buttons/">this blog post from Brian Gardner</a> for examples.
+See  <a href="http://www.briangardner.com/social-media-buttons/">this blog post from Brian Gardner</a> for more.

 == Changelog ==